Comte de Troisville

-Portrait of the Comte de Tréville by Le Nain, which had been hanging in the salon of Troisvilles Castle near to Tardets.
-Sold by 1954 in Paris, this portrait is now in private collection.

 Jean-Armand du Peyrer, Comte de Troisville (or Tresville) (1598 - 8 May 1672) was a French officer.
-He was fictionalized under the name Monsieur de Tréville in Alexandre Dumas's 1844 novel The Three Musketeers.
+He was fictionalised under the name Monsieur de Tréville in Alexandre Dumas's 1844 novel The Three Musketeers.

 Biography

 Origins

 Du Peyrer was born at Oloron-Sainte-Marie.
 He was not from aristocratic stock, but of recent nobility.
 It was his father, Jean du Peyrer, who introduced the name de Trois-villes or Tréville into the family.
 In 1607 he bought the region of Trois-Villes which effectively brought him nobility, according to the customs of the Basque Country at the time.
 This purchase also allowed the elder Du Peyrer the right to be considered a gentleman and to sit upon the council of gentlemen in the viscountcy of Soule.
 He died at Trois-Villes.